Thank you for visiting my website.

 Nothing is more valuable than family life.
 No amount of compensation can make up for the loss of your loved one.
 There is no fixed standard for deciding the amount of recoverable damages.
 The defense argues that money will not bring your loved one back.
 But the law provides for justice and money is all that is left to balance the scales.

 The presentation of your case requires deep and intimate knowledge of your family life.
 The jury must be convinced of the profound loss you have suffered in order to reach a fair verdict.
 Since your loved one can no longer tell his or her story to the jury, you will need thorough investigation and analysis of the underlying facts to show the full picture of life before and after your loved one's death.
-For example, how will each day in your life now be different?
-How will the death of your loved one affect you and others in your family on birthdays, holidays, and other important occasions?
-What were your celebrations like before your loved one's death and what are they like now.
-The jury must put a price on how good your life was before and what you are left with now without your loved one.
-Compensation for wrongful death is the law, not just lawyer argument, and it is what is fair.

 Click to Enlarge